egel-lang/egel/README.md

 For a system-wide install run `make install` after a build as root.

+On some systems the `EGEL_INCLUDE` environment variable needs to be set.
+See the man page for further information on that.

-If you don't want to do that, please note that you only need the interpreter named `egel` and all files in the `include` directory for simple tasks.
+If you don't want to do that, please note that you only need the interpreter named `egel` and the prelude in the `include` directory for simple tasks.
-You can set the environment variable `EGEL_INCLUDE` to point at the latter path.

 Cmake generated makefiles allow for a local install with the command: